Incorporate Model Wizard Templates

-Open your MTS file in a text editor and copy and paste the following <ModelTemplates> block at the top level inside the <MDG.Selections> block:
+Create a reference to the XML file in the .mts file; open your .mts file in a text editor and copy and paste this <ModelTemplates> block at the top level inside the <MDG.Selections> block:

 <Model name="Template Name"